 So, for example, Brazilians might be faster to smaller deals while Americans or Germans might be slower to larger deals.

-I’ll throw in another variable – the way buyers behave naturally according to the cultural norms of their respective country.
+Let’s throw in another global sales variable: the way buyers behave naturally according to the cultural norms of their respective countries.
 Of course, great salespeople live and work on their terms and enjoy success because of their initiative, dedication and resilience.
 Faced with headwinds, they still find a way to move forward.